 We will send you one note when WobbleWords & Blusterblends™ is ready.
 Pre-orders open.
 Bonuses unlocked.
 Free starter packet sent.
 Then we leave you alone until launch day.

-Over time, the alphabet becomes a circle of friends ~ and reading becomes a reunion instead of a test.
+Over time, the patterns of language become a circle of sounds children recognize on sight ~ and reading becomes a romp instead of a test.

 Children who move freely show measurably stronger memory and learning retention.
 Twenty minutes of physical play before a focused task improves retention by up to 40%.

-Stories show the letter doing its real job ~ forming sounds, starting words, stretching across every scene.
-Letters stop being symbols and start being sound-makers children recognize by ear before they recognize by eye.
+Stories show the sound doing its real job ~ shaping words, building meaning, and starting the rhythms children recognize by ear before they ever recognize them by eye.

-When the letter shows up in real life, children finally have language for it.
-They spot A on a sign, B on a cereal box, C on a storefront ~ and suddenly reading becomes something they can already do.
+When the same blend shows up in real life, children finally have a feel for it.
+They spot it on a sign, a cereal box, a friend’s name ~ and suddenly reading becomes something they can already do.

 Additional materials designed to support and deepen understanding beyond the story.